-The RUGER® AR-556® rifle is a gas impingement driven box magazine fed, autoloading rifle.
+The RUGER® AR-556® PISTOL is a gas impingement driven, box magazine fed, autoloading pistol.
 The mechanism utilizes the gas from the firing of the round to drive the bolt carrier rearward and rotate a bolt that locks into the barrel.
-The AR-556® rifle can be field stripped without the use of tools and breaks down into basic subassemblies.
+The RUGER® AR-556® PISTOL can be field stripped without the use of tools and breaks down into basic subassemblies.